AIT-TES/slPCMlib/README.md

 ![Alt text](./Resources/Images/slPCMlib.png?raw=true "Title")

-Model assumptions:
-* Phase transitions are induced by temperature.
-* Phase transitions are pressure independent.
+Assumptions for modeling effective PCM properties:
-* Only two phases exist (two-phase model), a solid and a liquid phase.
+* There are only two phases (two-phase model): a solid and a liquid phase.
+* Phase transitions are induced by temperature and are independent of pressure.
+* Phase transitions extend over a temperature range (non-isothermal phase transitions) and are continuous.
-* Solid and liquid phases co-exist as homogenous mixture (macroscopic view) over an extended phase transition temperature range (non-isothermal phase transitions).
+* Within the phase transition temperature range the solid and liquid phases coexist as a homogenous mixture (macroscopic view).
+  The material is then in a semi-solid or semi-liquid state which produces a mushy zone in the PCM domain.
-* Effective (also apparent) mixture properties are used within the phase transition temperature range.
-They result from a linear weighting of contributions of solid and liquid phases.
-The weighting factor is the mass (or volume) liquid phase fraction.
+* Properties of the mushy state are local effective (also apparent) mixture properties, which are defined by a weighting of contributions from solid and liquid phases.
+The weighting is based on the phase change progress, i.e. the mass (or volume) phase fraction.

 Temperature is the input to the model using the < inductionAtNode > connector.
 For a given temperature input *T* the liquid mass phase fraction *xi* is computed, and the following variables are derived: